Rollbot: a Spherical Robot Driven by a Single Actuator

 In addition, notice that the system will be identical if we make a perturbation and let Rollbot revolve around $l$ by a certain angle, we should remove the eigenvalue and eigenvector corresponding to this mode of movement when analyzing the stability.
 Finally, we can conclude that if all but one eigenvalues have real part smaller than 0, then Rollbot is stable under perturbation and the characteristic time of recovery $\tau$ is determined by the eigenvalue $\lambda_2$ with second smallest real part.

-Plot of eigenvalues' distribution under different $\omega_0$ with Rollbot’s actual physical parameters is shown in Fig. \ref{fig:eig}, showing that with our choise of parameters, Rollbot is able to recover from perturbations with characteristic time of about $7\,$s.
+Plot of eigenvalues' distribution under different $\omega_0$ with Rollbot’s actual physical parameters is shown in Fig. \ref{fig:eig}, showing that with our choice of physical parameters given in Table. \ref{tab:params}, Rollbot is able to recover from perturbations with a characteristic time of about $7\,$s.
 This is consistent with the result in direct numerical simulation as well as our experiments.

-As far as the authors know, this is the first time quasi-static state and perturbation behavior are analyzed for spherical robots.
+As far as the authors know, this is the first time quasi-stable state and perturbation behavior are analyzed for spherical robots.